mysore palace

 Mysore Palace Dussehra Celebrations

-Also known as Vijay Dasmi, Dusshera celebration is the grandest in the palace.
+Also known as Vijay Dasmi, the Dusshera celebration is the grandest in the palace.
 Celebrated every year in autumn for about 10 days, this is when you can enjoy parade marches by elephants and many music and dance shows.

 The entire palace is moreover decorated like a bride, attracting tourists from across the world.